Audio Not Working in Android Emulator for iOS — Fixes

 - If using a controller with a headset jack, test without it to rule out routing quirks.

-- For gaming, remap controls after reconnecting to avoid input delays noted in best controller setups for emulator gaming on iPhone.
+- For gaming, remap controls after reconnecting to avoid input delays noted in best controller setup for Android emulator gaming on iPhone.

 Troubleshooting Checklist by Symptom